musnit/castle-client/core/README.md

 [Valgrind](https://valgrind.org) which helps detect leaks and other memory issues.
 Valgrind only runs well on Linux (I think...).

+`./run.sh load-card Z5CXTBdpf8` loads a card scene into assets/test-watch.json.
+Uncomment `#define WATCH_SCENE_FILE` in main.cpp to watch this file for changes.

 ### Values

 We want this codebase to provide a robust, performant engine for Castle that